sts10/sts10.github.io/_posts/2023-01-29-sorting-words-alphabetically-rust.markdown

 ## There are language besides English

-What about a list of words like: `["énigme", "enlever", "abbey", "zoo", "Zambia", "eager", "ezra", "año", "antena"]`?
+What about a list of words like: `["énigme", "enlever", "abbey", "zoo", "Zambia", "eager", "ezra", "año", "antena", "anaconda", "aptitude"]`?

-`.sort()` gives us `["Zambia", "abbey", "antena", "año", "eager", "enlever", "ezra", "zoo", "énigme"]`
+`.sort()` gives us `["Zambia", "abbey", "anaconda", "antena", "aptitude", "año", "eager", "enlever", "ezra", "zoo", "énigme"]`

 We knew "Zambia" would be first from our capitalization example above.
-But now we learn that, luckily, "año" is sorted correctly after "antena" -- as I understand it (and correct me if I'm wrong) in Spanish, 'ñ' is a letter distinct from 'n' and comes after 'n' in Spanish.
+But now we learn that, luckily, "año" is sorted correctly after "antena" and "aptitude"; as I understand it (and correct me if I'm wrong) in Spanish, 'ñ' is a letter distinct from 'n' and comes after 'n' in Spanish.

 But!
 The French word "énigme" is way at the end, as if 'é' is a unique letter that goes at the end of the alphabet!
 As I understand it (and I know even less French than Spanish), 'é' should be sorted as if it is a regular 'e'.
 In other words, this list should be sorted: "eager", "énigme", "enlever", "ezra".